x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/mail-flow-rules/configuration-best-practices.md

 ## Test your rules

 To make sure unexpected things don't happen to email messages, and to make sure you're really meeting the business, legal, or compliance intentions of your rule, be sure to test it thoroughly.
 There are many options, and rules can interact with each other, so it's important to test messages that you expect both will match the rule and won't match the rule in case you inadvertently made a rule too general.
-To learn all the options for testing rules, see [Test a mail flow rule](test-mail-flow-rules.md).
+To learn all the options for testing rules, see [Test mail flow rules in Exchange Online](test-mail-flow-rules.md).

 ## Scope your rule

 Make sure your rule applies only to the messages you intend it to.
 For example:

 - **Restrict a rule to messages either coming into or going out of the organization**: By default, a new rule applies to messages that are sent by **and** received by people in your organization.
 So if you want the rule to apply only one way, be sure to specify that in the conditions for the rule.
-For an example, see [Common attachment blocking scenarios for mail flow rules](common-attachment-blocking-scenarios.md)
+For examples, see [Use mail flow rules for attachment blocking scenarios in Exchange Online](common-attachment-blocking-scenarios.md)
 - **Restrict a rule based on the sender's or receiver's domain**: By default, a new rule applies to messages sent from or received by any domain.
 Sometimes you want a rule to apply to all domains except for one, or to just one domain.
 See [Create blocked sender lists in EOP](/microsoft-365/security/office-365-security/create-block-sender-lists-in-office-365).

 For a complete list of all the conditions and exceptions that are available for mail flow rules, see [Mail flow rule conditions and exceptions (predicates) in Exchange Online](conditions-and-exceptions.md).